Definition of Inventoriable Costs

-To illustrate, let's assume that a retailer purchases an item for resale by paying $20 to the supplier.
+Assume that a retailer purchases an item for resale by paying $20 to the supplier.
 The item is purchased FOB shipping point, which means that the retailer must pay the freight from the supplier to its location.
-If that freight cost is $1, then the retailer's inventoriable cost of the item is $21.
+If the freight cost is $1, then the retailer's inventoriable cost of the item is $21.